- Also Known As:

 - Infectious diseases such as tuberculosis

-- If an individual has had their spleen removed surgically
+- If you have had your spleen removed surgically

 - Use of birth control pills (oral contraceptives)

-Some conditions may cause a temporary (transitory) increased platelet count.
+Some conditions may cause a temporary increased platelet count.
 These may include:

 - After physical activity or exertion